Columns & Essays

 God in 100 Words (Patheos)

-“Waterfall Spirituality” (Marin Independent Journal, interview)
+“Waterfall Spirituality” (Marin Independent Journal, interview: paywall)

 Interfaith Marriage (Patheos, interview)